B.Sc.(Agr.) Majors

 Minors

-Note that a maximum of 2.50 credits may be used for both minor and major requirements.
+Note that a maximum of 50% of the credits needed for the minor may also be used as major requirements and restricted electives (this is referred to as double count).
 For example, if you need CHEM*1040 for your minor, it will be double-counted with your major (i.e. it will count as a requirement for your major, as well as your minor).

 To declare a minor, follow the same process as listed above, indicating ‘Minor' rather than ‘Major' under "Specialization Type" on the Undergraduate Schedule of Studies Change Request Form.
 Consult with your Program Counsellor for more information.